pooleja/DnsE16/README.md

   "message": "Unknown name"
 }
 ```
-Here you can see that it is an unknown name, so it can now be registered (use the IP address from '21 market status'):
+Here you can see that it is an unknown name, so it can now be registered (use the IP address from '21 market status') (10,000 satoshis):
 ```
 $ python3 client.py -e http://dns.21:12005/ register mynewname 10.244.113.158
 Registering with key MMMMMMMMMBBBBBBBBBBBB